Welcome to the Native Gardens

 The Origins of the Gardens

 The Nature Place has had a long journey to get to what it is today.
 Before WisCorps settled in as its current host, the center was home to the Myrick Hixon Eco-Park and then the Myrick Park Center.
-Since WisCorps has moved in, eight native gardens have been planted through the help of the Bluff County Master Gardeners Association and in cooperation and assistance with the City of La Crosse.
+Since WisCorps has moved in, seven native gardens have been planted through the help of the Bluff County Master Gardeners Association and in cooperation and assistance with the City of La Crosse.
 The master gardeners and other volunteers have planned and maintained each garden with care, creating a local treasure that is here to stay.

 garden